-Depletion, depreciation, amortization and accretion expense increased by \$32.9 million for the year ended December 31, 2023, compared to the year ended December 31, 2022.
-The increase for the year ended December 31, 2023 was primarily due to depletion associated with the oil and natural gas acquired in the New Mexico Acquisition and higher production on historical properties along with a higher depletion rate on the historical properties.
+DD&A expense increased by \$9.8 million for the year ended December 31, 2024, compared to the year ended December 31, 2023.
+The increase for the year ended December 31, 2024, was primarily due to higher production in our Champions field and the inclusion of the 2023 New Mexico Acquisition for the full year as well as the 2024 New Mexico Asset Acquisition for part of the year.